AAALI/ShakeFeedbackKit/README.md

 3. Add text description: "Button doesn't respond to taps"

 **Feature Request**:
-1. Use orange highlighter to mark the area for improvement
+1. Use yellow highlighter to mark the area for improvement
 2. Use blue pen to sketch the desired change
 3. Add text description: "Add search functionality here"

 **UI Feedback**:
-1. Use purple highlighter to mark confusing sections
+1. Use yellow highlighter to mark confusing sections
+2. Use blue pen to add detailed notes and suggestions
-2. Use green pen to mark what works well
+3. Use red pen to mark critical issues
-3. Add comprehensive text feedback
+4. Add comprehensive text feedback

 ## Advanced Usage